Logo

 Limit Data Exposure

-Use permission sets and profile restrictions to limit what data each integration user can access.
+Use permission sets and profile restrictions to limit the data each integration user can access.
 Follow the principle of least privilege.

 Use API Versioning Carefully

 Test your integration when Salesforce updates API versions.
-Avoid jumping to the newest version without confirming compatibility.
+Do not switch to the newest version without confirming compatibility.

 Keep Integration Documentation Updated